cesheridan/streamline.vim/README.md

 |...|...|
 |< Leader >< Leader >100|[same]|

 < Leader >< Leader ># is **default** form rather than `gwN` on the premiss that it's ergonomically faster.
 The developer may of course disagree, and redraw the maps.
-The 3-char default is used to avoid trampling over existing maps -- the plugin author suggests **,N** when that is not an issue.
+The default uses 3 chars to (likely) avoid trampling over existing maps -- **,N** is suggested for when that is not an issue.

 See 'GLOBAL VARS' re map configs.

 ##### More ?
-As described in the Global Vars section, if your definition of minimal can sustain just a little bit more, you can configure _streamline.vim_ to add git branch and Tlist information, as well as anything else that remains within your own sense of maximal minimal.
+As described in 'GLOBAL VARS,' if your definition of minimal can sustain just a little bit more, you can configure _streamline.vim_ to add git branch and Tlist information, as well as anything else that remains within your own sense of maximal minimal.
 ___

 ## CONFIGURATION